TamaGON Mold insulation system

 Therefore, many workplaces use "insulating boards" as a common countermeasure.
 By placing them between the platen and the mold, they are expected to suppress direct heat conduction.
 However, the insulating effect varies depending on the material, and the platen and molding machine come into contact widely through the bolt holes provided for attachment, which allows heat to be transferred from there.
 In other words, although insulating boards are an effective measure, they are by no means sufficient.

-Heat transfer that cannot be prevented by insulation boards
+Heat transfer that cannot be fully prevented by insulation plates

 The only thing that heat insulation plates can block is heat conduction at the contact surface between the mold and platen.
 However, heat is also transmitted through parts such as the Fitting bolts and locating ring, and from there spreads throughout the molding machine.
 Unless these multiple routes are blocked, it is impossible to prevent unnecessary heat dissipation.